 This one can be tricky since deodorant comes in several different forms.
 Solid stick deodorant is fine and not considered a liquid.

-Exceptions to the liquids allowance
+Exceptions to the liquids allowance on planes

 Luckily there are several exceptions to the liquids rules for carry on luggage.
 These exceptions allow you to bring more than 3.4 ounces/100ml for certain items.